nctlcnt/nctlcnt/README.md

 ## Hi there 👋

 - 🙋‍♀️ This is Sijia Che (pronouncation: ssuchia cha)
-- 💻 I am a front-end developer (React/Vue)
-    - Actively using React as work framework
-    - Casually using Vue as side project framework
+- 💻 Frontend Developer (React 9-5 Edition)
+- ✨ Easily attracted to shiny new tech
-- 🐱 cat lover
+- 🐱 Cat lover
-- 🌟 ~I play violin~ I can make violin sound like an old door needs to be fixed hundred years ago
+- 🌟 ~I play violin~ I make my violin sound like a 100-year-old door that needs oiling

-> 💗 code (almost) every line with love 💗
+Code with 💗 (mostly)

 ### STATUS
 <!--START_SECTION:waka-->